- What are your hours of business?

 OKAH carries the prescription diets from Hills Pet Foods, Royal Canin, and Purina.
 Our diets are available only with a prescription.
 Many foods are kept on-hand, but some need to be special-ordered.

 Yes.
-We use the Datamars microchip, one of the most trusted and widely recognized pet microchips available.
+We use the Save This Life microchip, this chip can be read worldwide.
 The microchip is inserted under the skin with a special syringe and needle.
 It can be done at a routine appointment or at the time your pet is spayed or neutered.